 Community College of Baltimore County

-The Community College of Baltimore County offers both an A.A.S in Paralegal Studies program and a certificate in Paralegal Studies program to accommodate students of various educational experience and career goals.
-The A.A.S. in Paralegal Studies begins with fundamental professional skills such as composition skills, technology skills, and communication.
+The Community College of Baltimore County offers both an Associate of Applied Science (AAS) in Paralegal Studies program and a certificate in Paralegal Studies program to accommodate students of various educational experience and career goals.
+The AAS in Paralegal Studies begins with fundamental professional skills such as composition skills, technology skills, and communication.
 Legal courses are incorporated later in the degree program, covering topics such as legal research and writing, business law, estate administration, and tort law.
-Students are required to complete a Legal Studies intership prior to completion of the program.
+Students are required to complete a Legal Studies internship prior to completion of the program.
 This capstone internship experience allows students to network and participate in a variety of professional legal settings, honing and expanding upon their classroom skills.
 The certificate program is designed for students who have already earned a college-level degree in an unrelated field and wish to have a formal specialization in paralegal studies.
 Many of the same legal courses are included in the core curriculum; the certificate program merely excludes the general education requirements.
 Both programs have been approved by the American Bar Association and are good options for students wishing to enter a legal profession quickly.

 For students wishing to engage in a longer, more in-depth degree program in Maryland, Stevenson University offers a comprehensive Bachelor of Science in Paralegal Studies.
 The program emphasizes critical thinking and communication skills, enabling graduates to be productive and innovative members of any professional environment.
 The wide range of legal specialty courses and the longer duration of the degree program allows students to gain a thorough understanding of several legal fields while being trained in the practices and procedures of typical paralegal tasks.
 Additionally, the SU Paralegal program fosters individual research, incorporating up to date legal technology and tools.
 Opportunities for practical experience are offered periodically through internships, externships, clinics and cooperative work experience.
 The SU Paralegal Studies program was the first in the state to be approved by the American Bar Association and continues to be highly regarded.
 Overall, this is a great program for students who are interested in a more in-depth introduction to legal professions and who may be interested in later pursuing law school.